Melissa Etheridge Arrested for Possession of Marijuana at Canadian Border

 Police came to Melissa Etheridge's tour bus window.

-The Grammy-winning rock star was reportedly on her way into North Dakota from Canada in August when Customs and Border Patrol stopped her tour bus, according to TMZ.
+The Grammy-winning rock star was reportedly on her way into North Dakota from Canada in late August when Customs and Border Patrol stopped her tour bus, according to TMZ.
 Etheridge, a breast cancer survivor who has been vocal about her use of medical marijuana, was ultimately arrested after a K-9 unit helped allegedly detect marijuana oil on board, TMZ reported.

-The songstress was reportedly booked for possession of a controlled substance, to which she pleaded not guilty, and smiled for her mug shot.
+The songstress was charged for possession of a controlled substance, to which she reportedly pleaded not guilty, and smiled for her mug shot.

 Richard Shotwell/Invision/AP